Elekester/Starlit-Village/Catching Up.md

 - In Central Kvaris there are 10 Snoal.
 They are each worth 3,500 N-meseta.
 - At Dreisen Plant in Stia, you can find Invisible Boxes that contain rare augments and minerals.

-Additionally you can complete the Weekly Tasks to receive 800,000 N-meseta each week.
+Additionally you can complete the Weekly Tasks to receive 800,000 N-meseta each week and your Alliance Tasks to receive 1-5 Beta Reactors worth 100,000 N-meseta each.
+If you're in a top 10 Alliance, you'll receive 3 for a total of 300,000 N-Meseta from Alliance Tasks.

-If you do your daily gathering and Weekly Tasks you'll net a little more than 1.5 million N-meseta each week.

 ### Red Boxes